5 Things You Might Not Know About Wallis Simpson

-It takes quite a woman to get a man to give up the English throne just to marry her, but twice-divorced American socialite Wallis Simpson pulled off the trick in 1936 when she married King Edward VIII.
+It takes quite a woman to get a man to give up the English throne just to marry her, but twice-divorced American socialite Wallis Simpson pulled off that very feat in 1936 when she married King Edward VIII.
 Here are five things you might not know about the woman for whom Edward abdicated the throne.

 In 1936, Time honored Wallis Simpson's major coup of getting Edward to abdicate his throne by naming her "Woman of the Year," the first time the magazine had ever given its "Man of the Year" award to a woman.
 She didn't sneak past a field of slackers to get the honor, either; the other finalists included FDR, Mussolini, Eugene O'Neill, Chiang Kai-shek, British Prime Minister Stanley Baldwin, Lou Gehrig, Jesse Owens, and Margaret Mitchell.

 Why did the magazine choose to honor Wallis Simpson over so many people who changed the course of 20th century history?
 According to Time, "In the single year 1936 she became the most-talked-about, written-about, headlined and interest-compelling person in the world.
 In these respects no woman in history has ever equaled Mrs. Simpson, for no press or radio existed to spread the world news they made."